Community Programs NMAAM

 MUSIC, LEGENDS & HEROES

 Music, Legends, and Heroes is a unique experience where students have interactive conversations with outstanding artists and industry leaders.
 This program allows musicians to share their stories and how they made music-making history to an enraptured audience.
 Music, Legends & Heroes is organized and implemented by students.
 The goal is to provide additional learning opportunities for students to understand the complexities of producing musical events.

 Showcase and nurture youth leadership with experience in project management such as presentation, planning, and producing the program.

 - Gain a better understanding of the cultural and historical significance of music created and performed by African Americans.

-- Explore the social, economic, and cultural conditions present in American history for music to be created by African American people.
+- Explore the social, economic, and cultural conditions present in American history that influenced the way music was created by African American people.

 HCA, Tennessee Entertainment Commission, Metro Arts Commission, Nissan, Bonnaroo Works Fund, Predators Foundation, Community Foundation of Middle Tennessee- Robert K. and Anne H. Zelle Fund for Education, Dollar General, The Memorial Foundation.